quintel/etsource/README.md

 custom "share", or want to tell ETEngine to use a special class (such as for carrier-efficient nodes).
 The naming format is similar to edges:
 `node+@carrier` for input slots, and `node-@carrier` for output slots.
-See the Tome [Slot class description][slot] for the rationale behind this naming convention.
+See the Atlas [Slot class description][slot] for the rationale behind this naming convention.

 ## Safe To Edit?

-Some documents in the repository should not be hand-edited **yet** as they are frequently overwritten when a new [Tome import][import] is performed.
-See Tome's list of [safe-to-edit files][safe] for a list of what you can and cannot edit.
+Some documents in the repository should not be hand-edited **yet** as they are frequently overwritten when a new [Atlas import][import] is performed.
+See Atlas's list of [safe-to-edit files][safe] for a list of what you can and cannot edit.

 # Original README